Email Dr Varma

-I have screened Nottinghamshire County Cricket Club for the past 5 years.
+I have been involved in screening Nottinghamshire county cricket club cricketers and staff from 2004 to 2021.
 Each year at the start of the season and occasionally at the end, I screen the cricketers from head to toe for any signs of sun damage and to pick up any problems before they arise.
 This is essentially like a “mole check” for those who have lots of moles.
 Its also an opportunity to discuss sun protection with the use of broad brimmed hats and regular sunscreens and what to look out for in case they develop any new lesions.

 Additionally I have written articles on the prevention of skin cancer and sun protection in Golf Monthly July 2007 and in Ballsmania.